Master relationships in an ever-changing world

 - Say nothing out of fear of repercussions.

 This can make already stressful workplaces even more chaotic, especially when managers try to ignore the conflicts.
-They hope the issues will resolve on their own.
+They hide out and hope the issues will resolve on their own, when diversity training and professional development could resolve a lot of the conflicts.

 They won’t.
-Instead, ignored conflicts will often escalate to illegal discrimination, harassment, and hostile work environments that cause good employees to leave–and sue.
+Instead, ignored conflicts regarding diversity in the workplace will often escalate to illegal discrimination, harassment, and hostile work environments that cause good employees to leave–and sue.

 It doesn’t have to be this way.
-We can all build skill in discussing emotionally-charged issues and in resolving the related conflicts.
+Through diversity training and other professional development, we can all build skill in discussing emotionally-charged issues and in resolving the related conflicts.
 We have to risk talking about the issues that make us uncomfortable.
 Only with practice will we improve.

-Using my training in employment law, human resources, and ethno-religious mediation, I facilitate workshops that create space for:
+Using my training in employment law, human resources, and ethno-religious mediation, I facilitate diversity training workshops that create space for:

 - Open dialogue